Student Supervisor Handbook: Student Work Policies

 Student workers injured on the job should report injuries to their supervisor and to Human Resources (email@example.com) immediately, and in all cases, no later than 24 hours after the injury occurs.
 Further instructions for reporting on the job injuries can be found on the HR website.

 Student work at Reed is intended to be performed and supervised on campus.
-Therefore, student workers are generally not permitted to perform work off-site.
-Due to the COVID-19 pandemic, Reed is currently permitting supervisors to allow student work to be performed off-site (such as at a student’s residence) when feasible to reduce density in spaces on campus.
-This guidance will be updated as public health guidance changes.
+Therefore, student workers are generally not permitted to perform work remotely.
+Due to the COVID-19 pandemic, Reed permitted supervisors to allow student work to be performed off-site to reduce density in spaces on campus.
+Beginning fall 2021, student work should be primarily conducted in-person.
+While student work may include some tasks being completed off-site, student work roles should not be fully remote.

 Work for the college must be performed within the state of Oregon.
 Students who are living out of state are not eligible for student work.